 Pro of Hiring a Public Adjuster

 If you find yourself in the process of making a claim with your insurance company, you might find it worthwhile to hire a public adjuster.
-This might be especially true if you feel like the insurance adjuster is not including all the necessary costs for repairs from your claim.
+This might be especially true if you feel like the insurance adjuster does not include all the necessary costs for repairs from your claim.